opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 The training process supports multi-threads, but the number of threads should be less than half of the number of CPUs.

-## Linear Regression
+## Linear regression

-Linear Regression maps the linear relationship between inputs and outputs.
+Linear regression maps the linear relationship between inputs and outputs.
 In ML Commons, the linear regression algorithm is adopted from the public machine learning library [Tribuo](https://tribuo.org/), which offers multidimensional linear regression models.
 The model supports the linear optimizer in training, including popular approaches like Linear Decay, SQRT_DECAY, [ADA](http://chrome-extension//gphandlahdpffmccakmbngmbjnjiiahp/https://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf), [ADAM](https://tribuo.org/learn/4.1/javadoc/org/tribuo/math/optimisers/Adam.html), and [RMS_DROP](https://tribuo.org/learn/4.1/javadoc/org/tribuo/math/optimisers/RMSProp.html).

 ### Parameters